Upgrading PingAccess

 Copy the pa.jwk file to your server profile.

-Copy the /conf/pa.jwk
+Copy the /conf/pa.jwk file.

 $ kubectl cp pa-upgrade-pingaccess-admin-0:/opt/out/instance/conf/pa.jwk ~/<insert path to server profile here>/pingaccess/instance/conf/pa.jwk